hannesweisbach/hwvar/README.md

 Currently autotools and CMake are supported.
 For boths build systems out-of-tree builds should be used.

+The MiniFE and HPCCG kernel are currently referenced via git submodules.
+After checkout issue `git submodule update --init` to check them out and update them.
+CMake checks for this automatically at configuration time and performs the call to git submodule, if necessary.

 The benchmark suite depends on the hwloc library.
 If hwloc is not available in a standard directory, it has to made available manually.